 This was a Time to Remember

-Spurred by a memory, Eamonn Coghlan wiped out the indoor Mile world record; runner-up Steve Scott sets U.S. record
+Spurred by a memory, Eamonn Coghlan wiped out the indoor Mile world record; runner-up Steve Scott set U.S. record in San Diego

 By Kenny Moore, Sports Illustrated

 Forty-five minutes before the Mile, Eamonn Coghlan began to warm up.
 As he ran through the tunnels beneath the San Diego Sports Arena, where the Jack-in-the-Box Indoor Games were noisily taking place last Friday night, February 16, Coghlan reflected upon that delicate and elusive combination of character and conditions that must be present to produce a historic performance.
 Many of the crucial elements seemed to be joining.